RickStrahl/datepicker-native/README.md

 This repo holds a couple of HTML date helpers to make it easier to bind and unbind date values to `<input type='date' />` controls.
 It also includes an example on how to pop up a date button.

 * Assign dates directly to any `<input type="date" />`
-* Fixes up date values to correctly display date timezones
+* Fixes up date values to correctly display date time zones
 * Allows options for easy limiting min/max date inputs
 * Button only date popups (ie. no input box)
 * **date-picker-button** Vue Component

 Why this library?
-The way the date input control works sucks, as dates have to be formatted as a string in `ISO8601` format without a time compoent:
+The way the date input control works sucks, as dates have to be formatted as a string in `ISO8601` format without a time component:

 ```html
 <input type="date"